ABOUT THE PILGRIMAGE

 On December 14, 2023, St. James the Less, chosen to be a disciple after St. James the Greater, was nevertheless the first to be installed inside the Cathedral.
 Thanks to the Williamson team, our project manager Mark Garascia and our facilities manager Keith Calleja, all 14 statues were in place by the end of the day on December 30, 2023.

-Keith Calleja began installation of relics on January 8, 2024.
-St. Philip (above) went in first.
-Nine of the relics were in place by the end of the day on January 9.
-The remaining four are still on hold as we wait for special measurements for the St. Matthew/St. Mathias partnership and for installation of the two new window towers near Sts.
+Keith Calleja had nine of the relics in place by the end of the day on January 9.
+The remaining four had to wait - for special measurements for the St. Matthew/St. Mathias partnership and for installation of the two new window towers near Sts.
 Simon and Jude.

 Mike Trego of IMAGIO Glass began installing the custom signage on January 10, 2024 (below).
 We are so grateful for his generous and thoughtful help with this project.
 Thanks also to our prayer-rooted writing team led by Marian Bart and her chief editor Theresa Schena, to Kathleen Cyr of Coffee Talk Creative, LLC for the beautiful graphic design work, and to Jeremy Bastyr for his steadfast photography.